raducu5700u/CommandWave/README.md

 * **Playbook Search**: Quickly search across all loaded playbooks for specific commands or text.
 * **Theme Selection**:
     * Switch between the default cyberpunk dark theme, neon light theme, and witch hazel theme.
-    * Theme preference is saved between sessions.
+    * Theme preference is saved in the browser and will persist between sessions.
     * Terminal areas remain dark in all themes for optimal readability.
 * **Enhanced Code Readability**:
     * Syntax highlighting with cyberpunk-style neon colors.